StellariaApp/Nebula/README.md

 ![Nebula Banner](https://storage.googleapis.com/stackly-assets/stellaria/nebula/banner.png)

-**Nebula** is an innovative User Interface (UI) library designed to streamline the process of developing attractive and modern interfaces using the capabilities of **Panda CSS** and **CSS-in-Js zero runtime**.
+**Nebula** is an innovative User Interface (UI) library designed to streamline the process of developing attractive and modern interfaces using the capabilities of **[Comet](https://github.com/StellariaApp/Comet)** **CSS-in-Js zero runtime**.
 This library is meant to make creating visually appealing and highly customizable web applications easier, while minimizing runtime performance overhead.

 ## Features

-- 🎨 **Modern Styling:** Nebula employs the design principles of Panda CSS to provide a modern and appealing look to your applications.
+- 🎨 **Modern Styling:** Nebula employs the design principles of Comet to provide a modern and appealing look to your applications.
 - ⚡ **High Performance:** Thanks to CSS-in-Js zero runtime technique, Nebula ensures optimal performance by eliminating runtime overhead.
 - 🛠️ **Easy Customization:** Customize components according to your needs using CSS variables and easily understandable configuration options.
 - 📦 **Reusable Components:** Nebula includes a variety of reusable components out of the box, from buttons and cards to navigation bars and forms.
 - 📱 **Responsive by Design:** All components are designed with responsiveness in mind, ensuring a consistent user experience across a wide range of devices and screen sizes.

 ## Installation